 Spokesmen at Nissan Motor Co. and Honda Motor Co. didn’t immediately comment.

 The automakers association sees the rebound as reflecting an industry recovery from a slump that had kept January-to-April shipments down from a year earlier, Deputy Secretary General Yao Jie said in the association’s briefing June 9.
 A week earlier, Kevin Wale, head of General Motors Co.
-(GM)’s China operations, said he’s “pretty optimistic” about Chinese consumer demand.
+(GM:US)’s China operations, said he’s “pretty optimistic” about Chinese consumer demand.

 “I can’t see anything in the Chinese environment that’s leading to an unusual decline in consumer confidence,” Wale said in a May 31 interview in Shanghai.